Separative Chemistry, Materials, and Processes

 • M2 – Semester 4: Bibliographic Project / Scientific Information (3 ECTS)

-• M2 – Semester 4: 4- to 6-month internship in a laboratory or company (25 ECTS)
+• M2 – Semester 4: 4- to 6-month laboratory or industry internship (25 ECTS)

 Prerequisites

-Continuing education
+Further education

 • Chemical engineer, materials chemist, or process chemist responsible for production, analysis, quality control, or project management